adammolina/kindlehighlights/README.md

 # kindleHighlights
-Email your kindle highlights to yourself periodically

-This is the code to copy into your Google Scripts.

-The only thing that you need to change in the code is on line 10.
-Replace the "x" with the last row number of your Google Sheet.
-This number will change every time you add a quote to your spreadsheet.
+This code will select a random row in your Google Sheet and automatically pull the quote and email it to your preferred email address.
+It will also include the book title and author.